ItsAlxDoe/configs/README.md

 Antimicro
 ---
-Personal profiles for Antimicro, basically Joy2Key but good and it's Wayland port, more info in [their GitHub repo](https://github.com/AntiMicroX/antimicrox/)
+Personal profiles for Antimicro, basically Joy2Key but good.
+More info in [their GitHub repo](https://github.com/AntiMicroX/antimicrox/)

 System
 ---